IRS Failure to File Penalty: Penalties for Not Filing a Tax Return

 - See “Beard v.
 Commissioner 82 T.C.
 766, 744 (1984), aff’d 793 F.2d 139 (6th Cir, 1986)”

 - The taxpayer has to sign the return under penalties of perjury.
-Otherwise, the Statute of Limitations on Assessment (ASED) does not start.
+Otherwise, the timeclock for the Statute of Limitations on Assessment (ASED) and the Statute of Limitations on Collections does not start.

 - There was no identity theft.
 Identity theft encompasses Employment-Related Identity (ID) Theft (someone using your SSN for employment for example) or Tax-Related Identity (ID) Theft.
 Tax-Related Identity Theft is “when the bad taxpayer files a tax return under someone else’s identity reporting false income from an unverifiable source in order to get a refund.”